vbhayden/kafka-lrs-examples/README.md

 - `sudo ./rebuild.sh`

 The initial Kafka container **might take awhile to warm up**, so this might cause the two NodeJS containers to restart due to connection failures.
-You can check on the Kafka container with `sudo docker logs -f docker_kafka` or check all containers with `sudo docker ps` until the "Restarting(1)" messages are gone.
+These services will eventually be dine, but you can check on the Kafka container with `sudo docker logs -f docker_kafka` or check all containers with `sudo docker ps`.

 ## Individual Services
 While the Kafka and Zookeeper instances are built from Confluent's Docker images, the NodeJS services are proprietary and their